Your capital is at risk

 This example shows how to trade ETH using BTC.
 It is assumed that you have already deposited Bitcoins on your account.

-Congratulations!
-You have placed your first order for ETH.
-You should receive them on your wallet within 5-30 minutes once the transaction gets completed.
+Following the purchase, you should receive them on your wallet within 5-30 minutes once the transaction gets completed.

 ETC is not available on BitMEX.
 If you would like to buy ETC using a credit card, then Coinbase will be the best option.
 Alternatively, you can try Binance if you would like to buy altcoins using BTC or other cryptocurrencies.

-BitMEX exchange accepts users from almost all countries in the world including the UK, EU, Australia, and Canada, but not from the US.
+BitMEX accepts users from almost all countries in the world including the UK, EU, Australia, and Canada, but not from the US.

 It’s important to note that BitMEX fees apply on the entire leverage, not just the margin.
 For example, trades for $10,000 for XBT with 100x leverage is 100 [leverage] x $10000 [margin] x (0.075/100) [maker fee] x 2 [entry and exit] = $1,500.
 That’s a 15% fee.
-Since fees get high at high leverage, ideally the user does limit orders as BitMEX pays the maker trader 5% at 100x leverage through the rebate.The negative % indicates a rebate given to the trader for creating market liquidity, hence the ‘Maker’ term.

 BitMEX has not set any withdrawal limits for its users.
 However, it has set a value for the minimum deposit to trade.
 The minimum amount to trade varies from trade to trade, but if we consider XBTUSD (XBT is BTC), it is 1$ * 1% (Initial Margin) = $0.01.
 At XBT/USD price of $6500, this equals 0.00000154 XBT ($0.01/$6500).

 If you experience any issues with your account, the best option is to contact their support team by submitting a ticket.
-To do this, simply visit their site and scroll to the bottom and click on ‘support’.
-Alternatively, you can contact the support via live communication channels like Weibo, Wechat (ID: bitmex), IRC and Telegram in Russian.
+To do this, simply visit their site and scroll to the bottom and click on ‘Support’.
+Alternatively, you can contact support via live communication channels like Weibo, Wechat (ID: bitmex), IRC and Telegram in Russian.
 Additionally, you can also refer to the FAQ / Knowledge Base section on the website.

-Even though BitMEX exchange is available on social media platforms like Twitter or forums like Reddit, it doesn’t provide customer support through these channels.
+Even though BitMEX is available on social media platforms like Twitter or forums like Reddit, it doesn’t provide customer support through these channels.